kuriosa/twitrain/README.md

 twitrain
 ========

-twitter client for android
+twitter client for terminal and android (sl4a & py4a)

 This is a twitter client for terminal on python

-First ever twitter client for android on python coming up soon Check Android Optimized Code for the alpha preview
+Also check Android Optimized Code for the alpha preview of android scripts and help us improve it further.

-Any queries?
+Any queries or suggestions, please tweet us at

-mail us at zootlabs@gmail.com
+Dev Uberoi -> @devuberoi  &  Hans Gogia -> @hansg01